 Train to Benicassim

-When you leave, it is very easy to travel from Beni to Barcelona, Madrid and many other European cities.
-It’s an ideal festival as part of a euro-railing adventure (as its so cheap & cheerful) or backpacking in general as its so likely to meet other travellers when you’re there to continue exploring Europe with.
+When you leave, it is very easy to travel from Benicassim to Barcelona, Madrid and many other European cities.
+It’s an ideal festival as part of a euro-railing adventure (as it’s so cheap & cheerful) or backpacking in general as its so likely to meet other travellers when you’re there to continue exploring Europe with.
 We have a full post on how much backpacking Europe costs and our entire route if you fancy continuing the adventure.
-Benicassim train station is within walking distance of the festival (approx 20 minutes) so it couldn’t be easier.
+Benicassim train station is within walking distance of the festival (approx. 20 minutes) so it couldn’t be easier.